Skip to main content

 Configuration

 The configuration file used by the agent for configuration management is stored by default under /etc/tedge/plugins/tedge-configuration-plugin.toml.
+The file-based config types defined in this file are handle by the built-in file plugin.

 This TOML file defines the list of files to be managed by the agent.
 Each configuration file is defined by a record with: